-The government has ordered thousands of ventilators to help ease the pressure on hospitals caused by the coronavirus crisis.
+The government has said it will buy thousands of ventilators to help ease the pressure on hospitals caused by the coronavirus crisis.

-For patients with the worst effects of the infection, a ventilator offers the best chance of survival.
+For patients with the worst effects of the infection, a ventilator can offer the best chance of survival.

 What is a ventilator and what does it do?

 Simply put, a ventilator takes over the body's breathing process when disease has caused the lungs to fail.